BKGodd/netflix-catalogue-service/README.md

 # Future Improvements
 This is meant to be a blueprint for a more elaborate and scalable service.
 Some improvements that could be made are:
 - More comprehensive unit testing.
-For the frontend (angular) side, more testing of UI elements should be implemented.
+For the frontend (Angular) side, more testing of UI elements should be implemented.
 My tests with `Karma` and `Jasmine` are more focused on the logic and functionality, rather than the UI.
 - More extensive logging should be implemented for both the frontend and backend.
 For something more elaborate, an ELK stack could be a good option.
 Angular would have to be configured in order to send logs either to `logstash` or directly to `Elasticsearch`.
 Then `Kibana` can be used to visualize the logs easily.
 - More extensive error handling.
 For instance, the backend should handle more exceptions around `Elasticsearch` more gracefully.
 - Provide more filtering and sorting options for the user.
 For instance, using date ranges and getting stats on specific actors/actresses or directors instead of just movies and TV shows.